 This is by far the #1 tool for a wild game chef.
 You should be cooking your venison by temperature and not time.
 Overcooked venison by any method doesn’t come close to properly cooked venison.
 Making sure you’re consistently cooking your venison to the preferred temperature is going to make your burgers juicier and your backstraps perfect every time.
-I received a red ThermoWorks Thermapen in my stocking a few years ago. it’s not the cheapest digital thermometer out there but Diva Q swears by them too.
+There are a wide variety of digital meat thermometers available through Amazon at prices to fit almost any budget.

 Meat Grinder + Sausage Stuffer

 I’m just going to lump these items together, but you can certainly buy and give them separately.
 A meat grinder really makes it “home gaming.”
 You’re going to need a grinder to fully process your deer at home, and there are many benefits to taking these steps.
 A grinder allows you to not only make ground meat but grind it as needed and keep your venison in primal cuts for better storage in the freezer.
 This also allows you to grind fat and add it to venison as needed.
 If you’re going to take your processing a step further and try your hand at making sausage, which I would recommend, you’re going to want a dedicated stuffer.
 I’ve used a number of brands but we’re hosting a Field to Fork for American Outdoor Brands this December and they own MEAT!
 They’ve sent us some demonstration products and they are very nice.